doohinkus/product/README.md

 ## Technologies Used

 _HTML, CSS, and Bootstrap.
-All effects are achieved with CSS, '''NO JAVASCRIPT WHATSOEVER!!!!''' <big>Make sure you rollover the fruit images at the top of the page</big>._
+All effects are achieved with **CSS, NO JAVASCRIPT WHATSOEVER!!!!
+Make sure you rollover the fruit images at the top of the page.**_

 ### License